 As we believe that one traffic death is one too many, Cupertino's Vision Zero and Action Plan is an important step towards eliminating citywide multimodal traffic fatalities and serious injuries.
-Through this plan, a goal is set to reduce fatalities and serious injuries to zero within the next 16 years.
+Through this plan, a goal is set to reduce fatalities and serious injuries to zero by 2040.
 The City believes that collisions can be prevented instead of just avoided and we are committed to undertaking the hard tasks and investments that must be made to make this belief a reality.